jimthoburn/artsamo/_how-to/make-changes.markdown

 3. Press the `edit` button.

-4. Change the text to your liking.
-(Hint, you can press the “preview” tab to see how your changes look.)
+4. Change the text to your liking. _Hint, you can press the “preview” tab to see how your changes will look._

-4. Press the `Commit changes` button
+4. Press the `Commit changes` button. _You can optionally write a description of your changes that will be added to the project history._

 Your changes should appear on the website within a few minutes.